myTerminal/software-speedruns/README.md

 ## To-Do

-- Obviously, get as many concepts for Rust as possible
+- Add more Rust concepts
-- Look for more languages that can be added here
+- Evaluate other languages that can be added here